-The costs of regulation have been split evenly across all 5 business units, as per the table guidance.
-The 20% of cost allocated the Retail is split between household and non-household on the basis of customer numbers in each.
+The costs of regulation have been split evenly across all business units, as per the table guidance.

 Local Authority Rates

 As per the table guidance the costs of local authority rates are split on the GMEA of land and buildings.
 This information is sourced from the fixed asset tables in the Regulatory Accounts.